ASEBP.ca

 All GLP-1 agonists are approved for the treatment of type 2 diabetes; however, some have additional indications for weight management when used at doses two-to-three times higher than for diabetes control.

-How do GLP-1 agonists work?
+How do GLP-1 agonists work

 Since Ozempic has been shown to lower the risk of major cardiovascular events such as stroke, heart attacks, or death in adults with known heart disease and diabetes, some individuals may be prescribed Ozempic if they struggle to manage their diabetes with lifestyle measures or first line drugs like Metformin.
 It’s common for individuals who use Ozempic for diabetes to slowly increase their weekly dose up to 1.0mg/week.
 Your health care provider might recommend a higher dose if you don’t respond to this initial dosage to manage your diabetes.